CasperKristiansson/Applied-Cryptography-DD2520/README.md

 ## Course contents

-Basic concepts and principles of cryptography, intuition about security, implementation and engineering aspects as well as influence on society, black box analysis, use of cryptographic primitives such as symmetric and asymmetric encryption in applications, digital signatures, cryptographic hash functions and simple crypto systems and cryptographic protocols.
+Basic concepts and principles of cryptography, intuition about security, implementation and engineering aspects as well as influence on society, black box analysis, use of cryptographic primitives such as symmetric and asymmetric encryption in applications, digital signatures, cryptographic hash functions, and simple cryptosystems and cryptographic protocols.

 ## Intended learning outcomes